openservicemesh/osm/docs/upgrade_guide.md

 # Upgrade Guide

-This guide describes how to upgrade Open Service Mesh (OSM) control plane.
+This guide describes how to upgrade the Open Service Mesh (OSM) control plane.

 ## Prerequisites
-- Kubernetes cluster with OSM installed
+- Kubernetes cluster with the OSM control plane installed
 - The [helm 3 CLI](https://helm.sh/docs/intro/install/)
   - The helm CLI must be used until osm CLI upgrade support is implemented.